-Although Harper was “America’s first true franchisor” and franchise network of roughly 500 salons at the peak of her franchise business empire, most people have never heard of her.
-The exponential growth of the franchising business model, which truly took off in the 1960s, is what made franchise businesses one of the most powerful business expansion strategies in the world today.
+Although Harper was “America’s first true franchisor” and had a franchise network of roughly 500 salons at the peak of her franchise business empire, most people have never heard of her.
+The exponential growth of the franchising business model, which took off in the 1960s, is what has made franchise businesses one of the world’s most powerful business expansion strategies today.
 And the franchise business model is only successful when the business concept at its core is truly innovative.

-Harper’s approach to franchising her hair salon stands in stark contrast to some of the failed franchise brands of the early and mid 1960s.
+Harper’s approach to franchising her hair salon starkly contrasts some of the failed franchise brands of the early and mid-1960s.

 While still working as a house servant, she spent her free time brewing new hair tonic recipes, searching for the best one.
 She would run small market tests, handing out hair tonic samples door to door and waiting to hear back on their reception.

 In stark contrast, those who blindly dove into owning franchise businesses during the franchising “gold rush” of the 1960s opened hundreds of franchise businesses that failed almost immediately.
-Before buying a franchise, it’s imperative that aspiring franchisees do their own due diligence and conduct the necessary market research to decide whether a particular franchise brand is likely to succeed in their preferred market.
+Before buying a franchise, aspiring franchisees need to do their own due diligence and conduct the necessary market research to decide whether a particular franchise brand is likely to succeed in its preferred market.

-Now that more independent business owners are discovering the franchise advantages over expanding through the traditional chain method, we are seeing significant growth in franchise businesses.
-This trend becomes especially pronounced during periods of economic downturn, due to the franchise business model’s resiliency.
+Now that more independent business owners are discovering the advantages of franchising over expanding through the traditional chain method, we are seeing significant growth in franchise businesses.
+This trend becomes especially pronounced during periods of economic downturn due to the franchise business model’s resiliency.

-In fact, following the 2008 collapse we saw an increase of about 40% new franchise business owners, and in 2021 Raintree saw an increase of closer to 1100% more franchises awarded than we typically see in a calendar year.
-These waves of opportunity in franchising should be thought of as guaranteeing a high volume of activity, generating winners and losers of varying degrees.
+In fact, following the 2008 economic collapse, we saw an increase of about 40% in new franchise business owners, and in 2021 Raintree saw an increase of closer to 1100% more franchises awarded than we typically see in a calendar year.
+The waves of business opportunity in franchising should be thought of as guaranteeing a high volume of activity, generating winners and losers of varying degrees.

-Raintree is a franchise development and franchise sales organization that leads the industry in national franchise sales.
+Raintree is a franchise development and sales organization leading the industry in national franchise sales.
 We have a proven process for vetting franchise brands and matching each franchise business location with a dedicated and successful franchise owner.

-Don’t go alone on your search for a quality franchise business for sale.
+Don’t go alone searching for a quality franchise business for sale.
 Contact our franchise development experts and learn about the top-quality franchise brands in our portfolio by visiting our website and scheduling a consultation today!